 Blue worms are a purpley colour – blue with a reddish brown posterior.
 They prefer the top 5-6 cm of soil, very rich compost decaying food and animal manure so would be great with your Compot if you live in a warmer climate as the preferred temperatures of 20 -25 C.

-Though you don’t need to add worms to your Compot it will definitely make a difference as long as you are filling them with worm friendly waste only and as long as you keep the soil moist and covered with grass clippings, hay, sugar cane mulch etc to help retain the moisture in the soil, keeping your worms happy and protected from the harsh sun.
+Though you don’t need to add worms to your Compot it will definitely make a difference as long as you are filling them with worm friendly waste only and as long as you keep the soil moist and covered with grass clippings, hay, straw or shredded bamboo to help retain the moisture in the soil, keeping your worms happy and protected from the harsh sun.

 Today’s Did You Know…?